Can we break it? 9 business continuity plan testing scenarios

 - In the event of prolonged staffing issues, can critical operations be carried out by limited personnel?

-As we discovered in 2020, a global health crisis can occur at any time.
+As we discovered, a global health crisis can occur at any time.
 Businesses need to continually test their ability to adapt to such an event to ensure their operations can continue without interruption.

 7) On-site danger